Community Gardens

 Vancouver Parks, Recreation and Cultural Services strives to provide a quality Community Garden program that everyone can enjoy.
 The following rules have been established to ensure that City of Vancouver Community Garden sites are well-organized and safe.

-General Site Use and Safety
+General Site Use, Safety, and Guidelines

 - Garden use is only allowed when the park is open, from 5 a.m. to 10 p.m.

 - The Community Garden program is seasonal.
 Sites are not open for use outside of the identified season.
-Any materials left at the site after the last day of the season will be declared abandoned and removed.

 - Gardens are intended for personal use only; commercial uses are not allowed.

 - Do not park or drive vehicles onto the garden site.
+Park in designated and authorized areas only.

 - Discharge of firearms, use of fireworks and/or open fires are prohibited.

-- Garden plots may not be expanded beyond the designated and staked plot and plots cannot be combined into a larger area.
+- Garden plots may not be expanded beyond the designated plot.

 - The use of non-organic pesticides is prohibited.